 How to Use the Law of Explosive Growth

 Next, think about what you’re currently doing to discover potential leaders.
-This could require an overhaul of your hiring process to attract the right people.
-Seek out leaders at conventions or networking events and make connections.
-You can also hire a skilled recruiter to find people with the leadership qualities you’re looking for.
+This could require overhauling your hiring process to attract the right people.
+For example, seek out leaders at conventions or networking events and make connections.
+You can also hire a skilled recruiter to find people with the leadership qualities you seek.

 Finally, you want to retain the leaders you do hire.
-Focus on becoming the kind of leader that other leaders respect and want to follow.
-Give your leaders the freedom and resources they need to succeed and create an environment that encourages innovation.
+Focus on becoming the leader that other leaders respect and want to follow.
+Give your leaders the freedom and resources to succeed and create an environment encouraging innovation.
 Encourage risk, as that’s the only way your organization will grow, and generously reward success when you see it.

 The Law of Explosive Growth is all about your leadership style.
-Fill out my contact form and let’s meet on a video call to work on shaping your leadership skills.
+So please fill out my contact form, and let’s meet on a video call to develop your leadership skills.